DanielBandarica02/SOC-HomeLab/docs/phase1-infrastructure.md

 | Ubuntu Splunk | 8 GB | 2 cores | 60 GB |
 | **Total** | **24 GB** | **8 cores** | **220 GB** |

-With 32 GB of host RAM, 8 GB remains for the host OS — enough to run everything simultaneously without issues.

 ## Screenshots

-> *(Add screenshots here as you complete each step)*

 | Screenshot | Description |
 |------------|-------------|